AnushSomasundaram/LLM_BUILDING_AND_NEURAL_NETWORKS_FROM_SCRATCH/README.md

 # Andrej_Karpathy_notes_code_along
-This is just me coding along and taking notes on adrejs youtube videos.
+This is just me coding along and taking notes on andrejs youtube videos.